I want to consolidate debt

 Struggling with debt?
 Free charities are ready to help.

-These organisations offer free, confidential, impartial advice — no referral fee, no catch.
+These organisations offer free, confidential, impartial advice, with no referral fee and no catch.
 They help thousands of people every week.